The Rescue (1988 film)

-The Rescue is a 1988 American adventure film about a group of teenagers who infiltrate a North Korean prison to rescue their Navy SEAL fathers.
+The Rescue is a 1988 American adventure film about a group of teenagers and a pre-teen who infiltrate a North Korean prison to rescue their Navy SEAL fathers.
 It was written by Michael J. Henderson, Jim Thomas, and John Thomas, produced by Laura Ziskin, and directed by Ferdinand Fairfax.
 The film stars Kevin Dillon, Ned Vaughn, Marc Price, Charles Haid, Christine Harnos, Ian Giatti, and James Cromwell.

 Plot

 At a U.S. military base in South Korea, news breaks that a U.S. Navy submarine has become disabled in international waters near North Korea.
 A team of four Navy SEALS travels to the underwater site of the sub, rescues the captain, and lays explosives.
 The SEALS' raft is intercepted by a North Korean helicopter just as the explosives detonate and they are imprisoned in a North Korean fortress.
 On the base, the SEALS' children watch news of their fathers' trial for espionage.

 Learning that a rescue mission is being planned, electronics whiz Max plants a listening bug in a conference room so that he and his friends Shawn and Adrian, whose fathers are among the captured soldiers, can listen in via radio.
 In the meeting, a rescue mission is proposed, code-named "Operation Phoenix," involving infiltration of the North Korean base to rescue the SEALS.
 Unwilling to risk aggravation of North Korea and its allies, the Secretary of State dismisses the plan.
 Shawn gives a tape of the meeting to J.J.
 Merrill, a rebellious teenager whose father was also on the captured SEAL team.
 J.J. proposes that they carry out the mission themselves.
 Shawn and Max secretly copy the operation plans.